-“This power and called supreme, sotle, transcends all norms of behavior.
-Wrapped around the luminous point (bindu) of the heart, inside lies in sleep, or Blessed, in the form of a sleeping snake and has no awareness of anything, or Umā.
-This Goddess, after having placed the fourteen worlds in the womb together with the moon, the sun, the planets, falls into a state of cloudlessness as of who is obfuscated by the poison.
-It is awakened by the supreme natural resonance of knowledge, when it is shaken, or Excellent, by that bindu that is in its womb.
+“This power is called supreme, sotle, it transcends all norms of behavior.
+Wrapped around the luminous point (bindu) of the heart, inside it lies in sleep, O Blessed, in the form of a sleeping serpent and has no consciousness of anything, O Umā.
+This Goddess, after having placed in her womb the fourteen worlds together with the moon, the sun and the planets, falls into a state of clouding as of one who is clouded by poison.
+She is awakened by the supreme natural resonance of knowledge, the moment she is shaken, O Excellent, by that bindu which is in her womb.
 In fact, a shaking occurs in the body of the Power with an impetuous spiral motion.
-From the penetration the splendid points of energy are born first.
-Once it is lifted, It is the Force (kalā) sotle, Kuṇḍalinī. " Tantrasadbhāva
+From penetration, the shining points of energy are born first.
+Once He and the Force (kalā) sotle, Kuṇḍalinī is raised. " Tantrasadbhāva

-Kuṇḍalinī कुण्डलिनी is a term of the Sanskrit language originally used in some texts of Tantric traditions to indicate that aspect of Shakti present in the human body, the divine energy that is believed to reside in a quiescent form in each individual.
+Kuṇḍalinī कुण्डलिनी is a Sanskrit language term originally used in some texts of Tantric traditions to indicate that aspect of Shakti present in the human body, the divine energy that is believed to reside in a quiescent form in each individual.

-From a tantric point of view Kuṇḍalinī Devi is one of the names of the śakt, of the Goddess.
+From the Tantric point of view Kuṇḍalinī Devi is one of the names of the śakt, of the Goddess.

-The Kashmiri philosopher Abhinavagupta (10th-11th century), the settler of these traditions, addresses the Goddess Kuṇḍalinī:
+The Kashmiri philosopher Abhinavagupta (10th-11th century), settler of these traditions, addresses the Goddess Kuṇḍalinī:

-«O vision of immortal and supreme ambrosia that shines with conscious light flowing from absolute Reality, be my refuge.
-Thanks to it they worship those who know the arcane mistco. " Tantraloka.
+«O vision of immortal and supreme ambrosia that shines with conscious light flowing from the absolute Reality, be my refuge.
+Thanks to it, those who know the arcane mystery adore you. " Tantraloka.

-The goddess Kubjikā is depicted in the appearance of an old woman bent over the years (kubjika means "curve"); this Goddess is in fact associated with Kuṇḍalinī.
-The tradition in the object and the so-called Kaula tradition originating in the western Himalaya, and attested with certainty in the twelfth century where it still survives.
-The Kubjikamata Tantra is the most ancient text in which mention is made of the system of the six cakra, the one currently more known and diffused: previous texts mention a different number of cakra variously placed in the subtle body
+The goddess Kubjikā is depicted in the guise of an old woman bent over the years (kubjika means "bend"); this Goddess is in fact associated with Kuṇḍalinī.
+The tradition in question is the so-called Kaula tradition originating in the western Himalayas, and attested with certainty in the twelfth century where it still survives.
+The Kubjikamata Tantra is the most ancient text in which there is mention of the system of the six cakras, the one currently best known and most widespread: previous texts mention a different number of cakras variously placed in the subtle body.

-"To live, to exist consciously as a tāntrika, and to live in a universe that is felt penetrated by divine energy, an energetic complex in which the body is immersed, being part of it and offering a reflex in its structure: a body in which the forces are present supernatural, the divinities, which animate and bind him to the cosmos, a body that has a divine-human structure and life, and which is also a yogic body. " (Padoux 2011).
+"To live, to exist consciously as a tāntrika, and to live in a universe that feels penetrated by divine energy, an energy complex in which the body is immersed, making it part of it and offering a reflection in its own structure: a body in which the forces are present supernatural, the deities, who animate him and bind him to the cosmos, a body that has a divine-human structure and life, and which is, moreover, a yogic body. " (Padoux 2011).